dubiousjim/yagh/Backends.md

 It looks like everything past `tag2` wasn't pushed.
 However, once we we start adding revisions to `default` branch, then its head will be tagged (with `tip`), and perhaps we'd *then* get the rest of it pushed over to Git.
 Even if that works, though, it's looking like more and more trouble to use `hg-git` without Mercurial bookmarks.

-OK, let's create a new commit on the Mercurial side and push it.
+Let's create a new commit on the Mercurial side and push it.
 We have to be sure we do this on the default branch, since as I said, that's the only branch that `hg-git` is pushing (in this mode of operation).

     ~/repo/yagh-test6 $ hg checkout -r8
     0 files updated, 0 files merged, 0 files removed, 0 files unresolved